boostorg/build/example/qt/README.txt

 For convenience, there are examples both for 3.* and 4.* version of Qt, they are mostly identical and differ only in source code.

+All examples assumes that you just installed Boost.Build and that QTDIR environment variables is set (typical values can be /usr/share/qt3 and /usr/share/qt4).
+After adding "using qt ..." to your user-config.jam, you'd have to removing "using qt ; " statements from Jamroot file of examples.